 Source and installation file names like main.c are limited even further: they should conform to the POSIX/XOPEN rules described above.
 In addition, if you plan to port to non-POSIX environments, you should avoid file names that differ only in case (e.g., makefile and Makefile).
 Nowadays it is no longer worth worrying about the 8.3 limits of DOS file systems.

-28.5 Files left in build directory after distclean
+28.5 Errors with distclean

 This is a diagnostic you might encounter while running 'make distcheck'.